 Understanding the Payments Layer Cake

-It seems everyone -- from traditional corporations to challenger, neo-banks -- wants to offer customers a card, lending, or faster access to their funds.
+Today, it seems everyone from traditional corporations to challenger, neo-banks wants to offer customers a card, lending, or faster access to their funds.
 Now that technology has finally arrived to financial services, legacy financial institutions are rethinking service delivery as new models and businesses emerge.
 An overview of the infrastructure underneath the payments that power our lives helps to paint a clear picture of how financial institutions work together to move money through this complex network.

 The Payments Layer Cake